EpicGamesExt/PixelStreamingInfrastructure/SignallingWebServer/README.md

   --ssl_cert_path <path>        Sets the path for the SSL certificate file. (default: "certificates/client-cert.pem") --https_redirect              Enables the redirection of connection attempts on http to https.
 If this is not set
                                 the webserver will only listen on https_port.
-Player websockets will still listen on player_port. (default: true) --rest_api                    Enables the rest API interface that can be accessed at
-                                <server_url>/api/api-definition (default: false)
-  --peer_options <json-string>  Additional JSON data to send in peerConnectionOptions of the config message.
+Player websockets will still listen on player_port. (default: false) --rest_api                    Enables the rest API interface that can be accessed at <server_url>/api/api-definition (default: false) --peer_options <json-string>  Additional JSON data to send in peerConnectionOptions of the config message. (default:
-                                (default: "")
+                                "")
-  --log_config                  Will print the program configuration on startup. (default: true) --stdin                       Allows stdin input while running. (default: false) --save                        After arguments are parsed the config.json is saved with whatever arguments were
+  --log_config                  Will print the program configuration on startup. (default: false) --stdin                       Allows stdin input while running. (default: false) --save                        After arguments are parsed the config.json is saved with whatever arguments were
                                 specified at launch. (default: false)